 Secondly, for each business process in the established taxonomy, individual process characteristics (internal process determinants) and contextual variables (external market determinants) should be identified as input variables for the future model in line with the proactive business process management methodology available from prior research (Poll et al., 2018).
 Besides, the specified business process indicators should be mapped to the relevant prediction targets that will serve as output indicators for the resulting forecasting model.
-Other components of the practical framework described above should be carefully considered in the process to facilitate business process structure should enrich the theoretical taxonomy with measurable prediction targets for the AI-driven real-time intelligence platform, as well as the underlying algorithms for their assessment.
+Other components of the practical framework described above should be carefully considered in the process to facilitate business process identification, classification and decomposition.
+The resulting business process structure should enrich the theoretical taxonomy with measurable prediction targets for the AI-driven real-time intelligence platform, as well as the underlying algorithms for their assessment.